 November 22, 2017

-When I went home for Thanksgiving break I decided to impulsively cut it because 1.
-I'm crazy and 2. it was getting pretty dead and I wanted it to be healthy and easy to manage during school.
-As soon as I got my haircut I absolutely loved it and fell in love with having this length of hair.
+When I went home for Thanksgiving break, I decided to impulsively cut my hair because (1) I'm crazy, and (2) it was getting pretty dead and I wanted it to be healthy and easy to manage during school.
+As soon as I got my haircut, I absolutely loved it and fell in love with having this length of hair.
 I have always felt that shorter hair made me look more mature and put together.

-As I always do, I began to regret my haircut within a few weeks of getting it cut once my crazy, frizzy curls returned and it no longer looked sleek and like I came right out of the salon.
-Unfortunately, as I mentioned, my hair grows extremely slow so here as some tips and tricks I've learned and implemented and my progress so far.
+As I always do, I began to regret my haircut within a few weeks of getting it, once my crazy, frizzy curls returned and it no longer looked sleek and like I came right out of the salon.
+Unfortunately, as I mentioned, my hair grows extremely slow, so here as some tips and tricks I've learned and implemented to make my hair grow faster, and my progress so far.

 1. Horse shampoo

 Ya that's not a typo, I use horse shampoo.
 The most common one on the market is called "Mane 'n Tail", like on a horse.
 You can buy it at places like Amazon, Bed Bath and Beyond, Rite Aid, and Target.
 Its a lot more common than you may think, if you haven't heard of it.
 Basically, the idea is that this shampoo and conditioner is infused with a lot more nutrients and vitamins than normal human hair shampoo because horses have more coarse hair.
 There are different kinds of the shampoo that you can use, including Original, Deep Moisturizing, Herbal Gro and Color Protect.
 I find the Herbal Gro to be the best and have the nicest smell.
 When you get the shampoo, don't forget to also get conditioner!!